YOU ARE BOUVÉ

 GRE scores are optional

 Official transcript from baccalaureate program and all college coursework.
 Applicants who have degree coursework from institutions outside of the United States must submit a credential evaluation.
-We require the iCAP WES package (World Education Services, Inc.) that evaluates your transcripts course by course.
+You can find the accepted credential verification services here.

 If you have any additional questions about the graduate program please contact: